Hypergrowth Roads Program

 The scope of works includes pavement rehabilitation and resurfacing, road widening, upgrade and cleaning of the existing table drains, vegetation clearing and pruning of the trees within the clear zone.

-Where are the upgrades taking place?
+Where did the upgrades take place?

 - Stage 1: From Rowley Road to Thomas Road - completed.

-- Stage 2 and 3: From Thomas Road to Orton Road
+- Stage 2 and 3: From Thomas Road to Orton Road - completed

 What is happening now?